Teasel

 · Leaves: Basal rosette with wavy-edged, oblong prickly leaves, stem leaves are fused at the base, opposite, prickly, spear shaped, and 2-12 inches long.

-· Stems: Stems are pithy and hollow, can grow 2-6 feet tall, and prickly
+· Stems: Stems are pithy and hollow, can grow 2-6 feet tall, and are prickly

 · Seeds/Fruits: Produces cylindrical, singular seeds, each plant can produce between 850–34,000 seeds per plant.